 - (a) Purpose (R-3).
 The R-3 multiple-family district is intended to provide a district which will allow multiple-family dwellings where proper relationships to other land uses and adequate transportation services exist. - (b) Performance requirements-Community residential facilities (R-3).
 The performance requirements for community residential facilities in R-3 districts are as follows: - (1) Community residential facilities shall not be located in a two-family dwelling or twin home. - (2) No more than 16 community residential facility residents may be housed in excess of the persons allowed by the definition of the term "family," except for structures designed or newly built specifically for such use may allow a greater number provided that all other conditions of the conditional use permit are met. - (3) The minimum lot size is that prescribed for single-family detached dwellings. - (4) A minimum distance of 300 feet will be required between lots used as community residential facilities. - (c) Same-Townhouses (R-3).
-The performance requirements for townhouses in R-3 districts are as follows: - (1) Height limit is $2\frac{1}{2}$ stories or 35 feet. - (2) The following minimum requirements shall be observed: - a.
+The performance requirements for townhouses in R-3 districts are as follows: - (1) Height limit is 21⁄2 stories or 35 feet. - (2) The following minimum requirements shall be observed: - a.
 Minimum lot area. - 1.
 Three-unit structure: 5,000 sq. ft./unit. - 2.
 Four-unit structure: 4,500 sq. ft./unit. - 3.
-Five-unit structure: 4,000 sq. ft./unit.

-- 4. Six-unit structure: 4,000 sq. ft./unit. - b.
-Minimum setbacks.

-1. Front: 30 feet.

-2. Side: 20 feet.

-3. Rear: 20 feet.

-c.
+Five-unit structure: 4,000 sq. ft./unit. - 4.
+Six-unit structure: 4,000 sq. ft./unit. - b.
+Minimum setbacks. - 1.
+Front: 30 feet. - 2.
+Side: 20 feet. - 3.
+Rear: 20 feet. - c.
+Off-street parking requirements.
+Two per unit, at least one of which shall be indoors.
+If the indoor parking is a part of the main structure and is set back at least 25 feet, and has an individual driveway for each unit, one off-street parking space may be credited for the portion of the driveway which shall be set back at least five feet from the public right-of-way.
+Any off-street parking located other than within the front yard area described above and serving more than one dwelling unit shall not be located closer than ten feet from the principal structure.

+d.
 No more than one townhouse shall be located on any one platted lot.
 If more than one platted lot is used for said construction, the owner shall be required to replat said lots in accordance with chapter 121.
 The Council may waive said platting requirements upon recommendation of the Planning Commission and upon receipt of a signed statement from the owners combining said lots into one buildable parcel, said combination to be filed with the county auditor and taxed as one parcel.